arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/04.basic-draw-and-image/content.md

 ---
-title: GIGA Display Shield Draw Images
+title: GIGA Display Shield Draw Images Guide
 description: 'Learn how to use basic draw functions to create and display images on the GIGA Display Shield.'
 author: Benjamin Dannegård
 hardware: